Slaymish/my-digital-garden/src/site/notes/SWEN Reflection.md

-# Why is flection useful
+# Why is reflection useful
 *Used to plug-in loading and automatically upgradable programs*

 ```java